Policy Last Amended: 6 October 2015

 - Social housing.

-The intent of this policy is to outline the various forms of housing assistance available from the social housing sector in NSW.
+The intent of this policy is to outline the various forms of housing assistance available from social housing providers participating in Housing Pathways.
 The Social Housing Eligibility and Allocations Policy Supplement provides further information to support this document.

 This policy applies to clients applying for various forms of housing assistance, with the exception of supported and crisis accommodation, and affordable housing.